 Meet the new Merlins behind the provocative paradigm shift of Integral Process Leadership.
-Through fictional examples like King Arthur, Merlin, Gandalf, Aragorn, and others, explore an innovative but ancient approach to strength-based collaboration that produces real-life improvement in culture, engagement, teamwork, and leadership.
-While oppressive management, socio-political tension, corporate scandal, and environmental devastation loom large, Integral Process Leadership offers an exciting path forward.
+Discover the forgotten secret to strength-based collaboration that produces vital breakthroughs in culture, engagement, teamwork, and leadership.
+Even though oppressive management, socio-political tension, corporate scandal, and environmental devastation loom large, Integral Process Leadership offers an exciting path forward rooted in neuroscience and psychological safety.